Toma-Jin Morikawa-Fouquet

 Research keywords:

-intellectual and cultural history, transnational non-state and non-imperial history, Japan, anthropological and political theory, (political) cosmology, political ecology, democracy, environmentalism, symbiosis, race & ethnicity, gender & sexuality, anarchist natural sciences, anarchist literature, and the supernatural.
+transnational/global intellectual history, cultural history, history of science, non-state and non-imperial history, democracy, Japan, (political) cosmology and ecology, environmentalism, symbiosis, race & ethnicity, gender & sexuality, anarchism, mysticism, and the supernatural.

 MPhil in Political Thought and Intellectual History, 2022–23 (University of Cambridge, Trinity College), distinction.